Costs and benefits of authentication advice: Introduction

 \section{Introduction}

-Password security is an essential part of our online security.
-However, the advice and restrictions placed on passwords have made them a source of considerable inconvenience for users \cite{adams1999users}.
-Rules introduced around passwords and other authentication procedures sometimes seem unsupported by research and their security objectives can be unclear \cite{xkcdtroub4dour}.
+Password are an essential part of our online security.
+However, the advice and restrictions placed on passwords have made them a source of considerable inconvenience for users~\cite{adams1999users}.
+Rules introduced around passwords and other authentication procedures sometimes seem unsupported by research and their security objectives can be unclear~\cite{xkcdtroub4dour}.

 In his 2003 book ``Beyond Fear'', Schneier explains that ``almost every security measure requires trade-offs.
-These trade-offs might be worse usability of a system, additional financial costs or a decrease of security in another place''.
+These trade-offs might be worse usability of a system, additional financial costs or a decrease of security in another place''~\cite{bruce2003beyond}.
 In this paper we delve deeper into the trade-offs and effects of security policies and discover whether decreases to usability are justified by security increases.

-Lampson in 2009 said that ``The root cause of the problem is economics: we don't know the costs either of getting security or of not having it'' ... ``To fix this we need to measure the cost of security, and especially the time users spend on it'' \cite{lampson2009privacy}.
-Usability with security has become a subject of interest in the last few years \cite{sasse2015scaring}\cite{cranor2005security}\cite{adams1999users}.

-In particular, researchers have looked at qualifying security and usability trade-offs for different aspects of security systems \cite{braz2006security}\cite{herley2009so}\cite{braz2007designing}.
-This paper will provide a methodology for the qualification of security and usability trade-offs for authentication.

-Understanding the extent of the costs to the user or organization and trading these off for the benefits is important if we envision a user and organization as having a fixed amount of effort they are willing to exert for their security \cite{beautement2009compliance}.
-Wasting a large amount of this compliance budget with advice that is high cost and low impact means other advice with more effective benefits might get pushed aside.
-This research highlights the often-hidden usability costs of authentication security policies.
+Understanding the extent of the costs to the user or organisation and trading these off for the benefits is important if we envision a user and organisation as having a fixed amount of effort they are willing to exert for their security~\cite{beautement2009compliance}.
+Wasting a large amount of this \textit{compliance budget} with advice that is high cost and low impact means other advice with more effective benefits might get pushed aside.
+This research highlights the often-overlooked usability costs of authentication security policies.

-In this paper we build on the work introduced in our 2017 conference paper \cite{murray2017evaluating}.
-Previously, we collected security advice and discussed a method of categorizing this advice.
-We also introduced a provisional structure for identifying categories of costs.
-In this paper we create full cost and benefit models which can be used to evaluate any authentication advice.
-We use these models to evaluate 276 pieces of authentication advice we collected.
-We discuss the trade-off which takes place between the costs and the benefits for each piece of advice and offer insight into the general trends in the costs and benefits of authentication policies.